 Looking at Brittany's situation, she has two loan repayments that are not expenses and so are not included on her income statement.
 These payments reduce her liquidity, however, making it harder for her to create excess cash.
-Table 3.1.4 shows what Brittany's cash flow statement looks like.
+Table 3.1.4 shows what Brittany's cash flow statement looks like for 2024 if we include the cash repayments for her car loan and student loan.